whg-training/statistics-course/Genes/practicals/Genes across species/Getting_started_writing_some_code.md

 you could also use [julia](https://julialang.org), or even [C++](https://en.wikipedia.org/wiki/C%2B%2B) or another compiled language.

+**Use a package.** I bet you can find an existing GFF parser for your chosen language.
+Now, using that would to some extent defeat the purpose of the exercise, but on the other hand what we're really interested in is genes rather than the coding itself.
+So if that gets you to better answers quicker, go ahead and see where it gets you.

+**Use no packages.** It's quite possible to do this task in (say) base python, without any libraries - in fact that would be a good way to it because it gives you control, and (as we'll see later) you might need control over things like performance and memory usage.
-**Use a package.** The [pandas library](https://pandas.pydata.org) is an obvious one to try here.
-The GFF3 data is basically a tabular data format (many rows x 9 named columns, at least if we don't unpack `attributes`) and that's a good fit for a dataframe (which is what pandas provides).

-**Use raw python.** This works fine as well, and it has some advantages in flexibility.
+This tutorial will take a middle way.
+We will use python with the popular [pandas library](https://pandas.pydata.org) library to begin reading and manipulating the data. pandas seems a natural fit here because the GFF3 data is basically tabular (many rows x 9 named columns, at least if we don't unpack the `attributes`) and that fits a dataframe (which is what pandas provides).
+This works well but, as we'll see, it comes with some tradeoffs as well.

-In this tutorial we'll focus on the pandas version, as it gives us lots of tools for analysis.
-We'll develop a little python module that carries out the task.
+In the course of the tutorial we'll develop a little python module to help us answer the above questions.

 ## Diving straight in - parsing data